th2-net/th2-data-services/documentation/api/interfaces.events_tree.events_tree_collection.md

 get_parent(id: str) → dict
 ```

-Returns a parent for the event by its id.
+Returns a parent of the event by its id.